rikulo/rikulo-docs/Getting_Started/Hello_World.md

     welcome.profile.text = "anchor: parent; location: center center";

 All views available in an activity are arranged in a single tree.
 The root view is called `mainView`.
 It is instantiated automatically before calling `onCreate_`.
-To make a view available on the screen, you have to add it any node of the tree by invoking the  `addChild` method.
+To make a view available on the screen, you have to add it to a node of the tree by invoking the  `addChild` method.

     mainView.addChild(welcome);